 For current open opportunities, click here.

-The IPHC typically employs 25-30 seasonal field staff, also known as “setline survey specialists.”
-Generally, two setline survey specialists are deployed on each FISS vessel.
-One shipboard setline survey specialist works on deck, handling fish and collecting the required data and biological samples.
-The other setline survey specialist works in a portable shelter, recording data and observations and storing samples collected by the deck setline survey specialist.
+The IPHC typically employs 15-20seasonal field staff, known as “setline survey specialists or SSS(F).”
+Generally, two SSS(F) are deployed on each FISS vessel.
 If you are interested in applying to become a future setline survey specialist, visit Working as a Setline Survey Specialist.

 Pacific halibut sampled on FISS trips are sold at the end of each trip and proceeds are used to offset the cost of conducting the FISS.
 To be alerted to upcoming fish-buying opportunities, please complete the Interested Buyer’s Form.